DinoChiesa/devjam3-20170405/Labs/Core/07-OpenID-Connect-Signin/README.md

 Now, obtain the consumer key and secret for the app, and encode them.

-1. In the apps list, select the app that you just created
+1. In the apps list, select the app that you just created.
+This is the one called **{your_initials}**-oauth-app .

 2. Click on the show button under Consumer Key and Consumer Secret.
+(The Consumer Key is sometimes called the Client ID, client_id)

 3. Copy the values and store them somewhere safe.